18 email marketing performance metrics for improved campaign tracking

 1

-Authenticate your email by implementing the SPF and DKIM protocols, and optionally DMARC.
-This will help Internet Service Providers (ISPs) to verify that you are a legitimate sender.
+Authenticate your email: Implementing SPF, DKIM protocols, and DMARC will help Internet Service Providers (ISPs) verify that you are a legitimate sender.

 -